Canonical metrics on holomorphic Courant algebroids: Bott-Chern algebroids: metrics and Aeppli classes.

 \subsection{Aeppli classes in Bott-Chern algebroids}

 Let $Q$ be a Bott-Chern algebroid over a compact complex manifold $X$, with underlying holomorphic principal $G$-bundle $P$.
-The aim of this section is to introduce a notion of `Aeppli class' in $Q$ and to associate such a class to any hermitian metric, provided that $Q$ is positive.
-We need the following result, due to Donaldson \cite{Don}, which defines secondary holomorphic characteristic classes in Bott-Chern theory \cite{BottChern}.
+The aim of this section is to introduce a notion of `real Aeppli class' in $Q$ and to associate such a class to any hermitian metric, provided that $Q$ is positive.
+We need the following result, which defines secondary characteristic classes originally introduced by Bott and Chern \cite{BottChern}.

-\begin{proposition}[\cite{Don}] For $h_0, h_1$ two reductions of $P$ to a maximal compact subgroup, there exists an invariant
+\begin{proposition}[\cite{BGS,Don}] For $h_0, h_1$ two reductions of $P$ to a maximal compact subgroup, there exists an invariant

 with the following properties: \begin{enumerate}